radian-software/wdx/README.md

   `--force` option allows you to overwrite an existing warp point by the same name.
 * The `rm` subcommand is used to remove a warp point.
+* The `ls` subcommand is used to print a list of all the defined warp point names.
+If you want to see the paths as well, you can just inspect the save file (see below).

 Ambiguities are resolved like so: